ramseylab/cerenkov/experiments/CERENKOV2/README.md

 ### 1. Download all the input files

+Use the bash script below

 ```bash
 ./wget_input_files.sh
 ```

-4 files will be downloaded.
+and 4 files will be downloaded.
 They are:

 - `osu18_features1.1_cerenkov2(anonymous).rds`
 - `osu18_intra_locus_dist(anonymous).rds`